Here are the answers to many frequently asked questions about credit. Our panel of experts has provided comprehensive answers to your questions.

 Compare personal loans with Uswitch.

-To rebuild your score you’ll need to use your credit card regularly, never missing a payment and always staying within the limit.
+To rebuild your score you’ll need to use your credit sensibly, never missing a payment and always staying within your credit limit.

 For tips on how to rebuild your credit rating take a look at our improve credit rating guide.